Alexander Boldachev

-Alexander Boldachev (Александр Болдачёв) (born January 21, 1990), also known as Sasha Boldachev, is a music composer, arranger, teacher and virtuoso harpist.
+Alexander Boldachev (Александр Болдачёв, Russian pronunciation “Boldachov”) (born January 21, 1990), also known as Sasha Boldachev, is a music composer, arranger, teacher and virtuoso harpist.
 He is based in Zürich, Switzerland.
 He is a recipient of the 2018 Aoyama Music Award in Japan.
 Boldachev has received multiple awards for his music in the US, Japan, England, Italy, Switzerland, Belgium, Bulgaria, Russia and France.
 Boldachev is also a guest soloist at Bolshoi Theatre, Moscow and an official artist of Salvi Harps.
 He is the founder of the Harp Festival Zurich and holds dual citizenship in Russia and Switzerland.

 Early life and education

 Boldachev was born in 1990, in Saint Petersburg, Russia, to Irina Sharapova and Alexander Vladimirovich Boldachev.
 His mother is a professor at Saint Petersburg Conservatory, Merited Artist of the Russian Federation and his father is a philosopher and futurologist, specializing in the blockchain and Semantic System.

 Boldachev entered Saint Petersburg Conservatory in 1997 to study the harp under Karina Maleeva and musical composition under Svetlana Lavrova.
 In 2005, Boldachev moved to Zürich and attended Zurich University of the Arts where he received degrees in harp performance, composition and conducting under Catherine Michel & Sarah O’Brien, Mathias Steinauer & Felix Profos and Marc Kissóczy respectively.